SOFTWARE ENGINEERING PROJECT - 2020/1

-In this module students gain first-hand experience of this process by designing and delivering a software system in a team.
-The team take on the responsibility of developing a system to a pre-defined specification, acquire the required level of knowledge of the APIs to be used and by following software engineering standards and procedures.
-Through this, the students will gain an understanding of how to successfully create a design to meet the specification, how to independently acquire the required knowledge of the API/framework used and how to implement and test their system before finally delivering this to the user.
-Throughout the project, the team is expected to plan and document their activities, hold regular project meetings, and will be audited on how they approach the different tasks and adhere to the required standards.
+In this module students gain first-hand experience of teamwork applied to the software development lifecycle by designing and delivering a software system in a team.
+The teams take ownership of a pre-defined high-level specification, and must refine it into a software system they can then implement and test, while demonstrating adherence to best or current software engineering practices.
+Through this group project and associated reflection, the students gain an understanding of how to successfully design a software system that meets the specification, how to independently research and choose technologies, and how to implement and evaluate their system before finally delivering it to the user.
+Throughout the project, the team is expected to plan and document their activities, hold regular project meetings, and will be audited on how they approach the different tasks and adhere to industry standards.

 Number of Credits: 15

 Framework: FHEQ Level 5

 JACs code: I300

 Following an overview lecture during which project specifications are given, groups will start independent work towards delivering it, with a few supervised group meetings with a member of the teaching team, acting as project sponsor.
 Lectures and workshops will cover basics of teamwork and project management to further guide the student groups in their independent work.
 Lectures and workshops will also be used to teach specialist knowledge about relevant regulations, standards and processes.
 Student groups are expected to quickly take ownership of their project and proactively seek the information necessary to the success of their project, also leveraging knowledge and practice gained from previous and parallel modules (including, for example, COM1028) to make independent progress.

 The module team will actively support the development of the following skills:

 - Project management